common-voice/common-voice/docs/SENTENCES.md

 Each sentence requires at least two upvotes from human validation to be considered valid.

-Every week, a GitHub automatized action send validated sentences from the Sentence Collector to be exported and added to the Common Voice database.
+Every week, validated sentences from the Sentence Collector will be exported and added to the Common Voice repository.
+These will be available on the Common Voice site the next time there's a release.

 ## Automatic extraction